A seamless way of handling crew ID and documentation digitally.

 Get to know our platform

-C-LOG provides a secure, decentralized, blockchain-enabled system
+C-LOG provides a secure, decentralized, blockchain-enabled platform

 for certificate issuers, individuals and employers to store, manage & verify academic and professional certifications and credentials.